FAQs: Understanding your options with the closing of NCFS level 5 to new registration

 I have completed Sets B, C and E of NCFS and have a degree in economics (or similar).
 Can I have my degree recognised for the Certificate?

 No. If you wanted to complete the Certificate you needed to complete ALL the unit standards that make up the Certificate.
+However, your degree would be recognised under the new Certificate for the purposes of authorisation.
+Please note, you would still need to complete Investment Strand.

 I have completed Set A and Set E and don’t want to get authorised.
 Do I need to finish the Certificate?